datamade/probablepeople/README.md

-name-parser
+name_parser
 =================
-name-parser is a python library for parsing unstructured name strings into name components, using advanced NLP methods.
+name_parser is a python library for parsing unstructured romanized name strings into name components, using advanced NLP methods.
 This is based off [usaddress](https://github.com/datamade/usaddress), a python library for parsing addresses.

-## How to use name-parser
+## How to use name_parser
-1. Install name-parser
+1. Install name_parser

     ```
     pip install name_parser